 We (my dear friend Nikki and I) left Albuquerque early in the morning for Lake Powell, AZ, the first stop of my 3 week road trip through the Southwest.
+First up was a stop at Window Rock, en route to our final destination of Page, Arizona to visit the renowned Horseshoe Bend.

 It was about 2.5 hours to Window Rock, where we stopped for a quick detour to appreciate a giant hole in the rock, the Navajo code talkers, and the seat of the Navajo Nation government.
 It was only 5 minutes off the road and totally worth a stop just to stretch your legs.